Why study the Italian language in India?

 4. Italy economy and “Made in Italy” reputation

-Several International Italian companies like Banco, Fiat, Benetton, Gucci, Lloyd, Ferrari, Marconi, and Pinnacle, etc. that have set up their business in India are looking for those who are proficient in the Italian language.
+Several International Italian companies, like Banco, Fiat, Benetton, Gucci, Lloyd, Ferrari, Marconi, Pinnacle, etc., have set up their business in India.
+They are also looking for skilled in the Italian language.

-Thanks to globalization, outsourcing, and offshore, there are enough job opportunities in many MNC, BPO, and KPO in many sectors.
+Thanks to globalization, outsourcing, and offshore, there are enough opportunities in many MNC, BPO, and KPO in many sectors.

 6. Delightful and exquisite Italian cuisine